MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementConfigurationPolicySetting.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SETTINGDEFINITIONS <IMicrosoftGraphDeviceManagementConfigurationSettingDefinition\[]>: List of related Setting Definitions.
+`SETTINGDEFINITIONS <IMicrosoftGraphDeviceManagementConfigurationSettingDefinition[]>`: List of related Setting Definitions.
 This property is read-only.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AccessTypes <String>]`: deviceManagementConfigurationSettingAccessTypes
   - `[Applicability <IMicrosoftGraphDeviceManagementConfigurationSettingApplicability>]`: deviceManagementConfigurationSettingApplicability
     - `[(Any) <Object>]`: This indicates any property can be added to this object.